The Online Fellowship and Grant Application (OFA) system is now open.

 The ACLS Fellowship program invites research applications in all disciplines of the humanities and related social sciences.
 The ultimate goal of the project should be a major piece of scholarly work by the applicant.
 ACLS does not fund creative work (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.

-- a PhD degree conferred at least two years before the application deadline.
-(An established scholar who can demonstrate the equivalent of the PhD in publications and professional experience may also qualify.)
+- have a PhD that was conferred at least two years before the application deadline.
+(An established scholar who can demonstrate the equivalent of a PhD in publications and professional experience may also qualify.)